Highlights of a California coast road trip

 It may have been the wharf which first brought me to this town, but it is the rest of the town which will bring me back.
 The town is colourful with a Mediterranean feel.
 It has a lovely beach and walking areas.
 At the front of the pier, a 1920s era condominium development called Venetian Village is painted in pastel colours.
 The several block area near the beach contains boutiques, Victorian houses, restaurants, bars and coffee shops.
 A number of places advertised live entertainment.
 It is a relaxed place I would love to return to and spend a few days.

 North of Capitola, just before reaching Santa Cruz, we turned inland to spend time in the Healdsburg, Sonoma area.
 A few days later, we rejoined Highway 1 south of Mendocino Village.
 The highway is known as the Shoreline Highway at this point.
-Read about northern coast attractions in my next post.
+To find out about more California coast attractions, read Six California North Coast Highlights.

 Destinations Detours and Dreams monthly e-newsletter contains behind the scenes information, sneak peeks ahead, travel story recaps and more.
 SIGN UP HERE